 - Start with a chord progression One chord per bar.
 You could use C F Am G C for example – though that’s not what was used in the video.
 It’s just a nice easy chord progression

-- Create a half tone melody using chord tones from whatever chord is being played in that bar.
+- Create a half note melody using chord tones from whatever chord is being played in that bar.
 If you are playing a “C” chord, your chord tone melody can use “C”, “E” or “G” since those are the notes that make up a “C” chord

-- Replace some half tone notes with shorter notes to move from one half tone melody note to another, usually by playing a fragment of a scale moving up or down towards the next melody note
+- Replace some half notes with shorter notes to move from one melody note to another, usually by playing a fragment of a scale moving up or down towards the next melody note

-- Add a half tone harmony (which will become the counter melody) to the existing main melody you already have from step 3.
+- Add a half note harmony (which will become the counter melody) to the existing main melody you already have from step 3.
 To do this, choose a note that is a 3rd or 6th below the melody note.
 Other intervals can be used but this requires a slightly more advanced knowledge of counterpoint which provides guidance on which intervals can follow and precede other intervals (see my follow up post about counterpoint).
 3rd and 6ths can always follow and precede each other so for now, it’s simplest to stick with 3rds and 6ths.
 Note that steps 3 and 4 can also be done in the opposite order.

 - Repeat step 3 for the harmony, with this rule in mind: generally, when the melody is holding a note, the counter melody should be moving.
 When the melody is moving, the counter melody should be holding a note.
 So for example, if the melody is playing a half note, perhaps the counter melody could be playing quarter or eighth notes using either chord tones or part of a scale.